 Division I (K-8) Recipient: Kelsey Wigans, Gilmore City-Bradgate Elementary, Gilmore City, Iowa

-Kelsey uses informed knowledge on soil and water to conservatively plant spaces in our school’s garden and greenhouse.
+Kelsey uses informed knowledge on soil and water conservation practices to plant spaces in our school’s garden and greenhouse.
 She rotates and rest the soil to rest year to year, keeping record of the prior years for future health.
 Our green spaces around the property are thoughtfully designed.
-When we introduced bees to our orchard, Kelsey informed to the local neighborhood on how this will positively affect their flowers and gardens.
+When bees were introduced to our orchard, Kelsey informed the local neighborhood on how this will positively affect their flowers and gardens.
 She works with local farmers to utilize spaces on their fields as well.
 Several farmers have the students plant vining plants like pumpkins and larger melons.

 Division II (9-12 teacher) Recipient: Margaret Hogan, Beckman Catholic School, Dyersville, Iowa